yardenshoham/nalgeon.github.io/content/posts/2021/list-internals/index.md

 tags = ["python"]
 +++

-_This post is largely about the arrays — the number one data structure in the world.
+_This post is largely about the arrays — the #1 data structure in the world.
 If you are not a data structure guru yet, I guarantee that you will better understand Python lists, their advantages and limitations.
 If you already know everything — there is no harm in refreshing the key points._

 Everybody knows how to work with lists in Python: